ricco386/CYBER502x-Computer-Forensics/source/Unit_2.rst

 ==================

 For a host-based memory dump approach, the investigator needs to have physical access to the system.
 MEMDUMP is a part of the coroner's toolkit, TCT.
-To overcome memdump limitations, open source tools, Linux Memory Extractor, `LiME <https://github.com/504ensicslabs/lime>_`, and Fmem were developed.
+To overcome memdump limitations, open source tools, Linux Memory Extractor, `LiME <https://github.com/504ensicslabs/lime>`_, and Fmem were developed.
 Both tools will load a kernel module to the system that allows full memory captures.

 A commercial tool called F-Response allows examiners to conduct forensic acquisition remotely.
 F-Response use a pair of dongles, one for the suspect system and another for the forensic system.

+.. _command_lime:

 We need to have trusted tools available on a suspected machine.
-Insert mod and then the module name certainly is the `LiME <https://github.com/504ensicslabs/lime>_` module we are interested.
+Insert mod and then the module name certainly is the `LiME <https://github.com/504ensicslabs/lime>`_ module we are interested.
 We want to insert this module into the kernel and the path specifies where this image dump will be reside:

 .. sourcecode::